quacksouls/lyf/_tabs/code_program.md

 order: 9
 ---

-The triple back tricks can be used to insert programming code.
+The triple backticks can be used to insert programming code.
 The default is plaintext without line numbering.

 ```